pallets/flask/docs/context_locals.rst

 Context locals
 ================================================================================

-Context-local objects ("context locals") are global objects that manage data specific to the current greenlet or thread ("the context").
-Flask uses context-local objects, like ``request``, ``session``, ``g``, and ``current_app``, for information related to the current request and current application.
-These objects are only available for the duration of a request.
+Context local objects ("context locals") are global objects that manage data specific to the current greenlet or thread ("the context").
+Flask uses context locals, like ``request``, ``session``, ``current_app``, and ``g``, for data related to the current request ("the request context").
+These objects are only available when the application is processing a request.

 Motivation
 --------------------------------------------------------------------------------

-Some frameworks, like Django, require you to pass information related to the request around from function to function within a request in order to stay thread-safe.
+Some web frameworks, like Django, require you to pass data specific to the current request ("the request context") throughout your code in order to stay thread-safe.
 This is inconvenient since it can make application logic verbose and difficult to understand; many functions will need to take a ``request`` parameter and many will only pass it through to other calls.
 [2]_

-One common solution to this problem is to make information related to the request globally available.
+One common solution to this problem is to make the request context globally available.
 In fact, Django does this in several modules.
 For example, Django's internalization module inspects the current respects to figure out what the current language is.
 [2]_ And the database often keeps data around depending on the current transaction.
-[2]_ However, these instances are isolated since globals introduces two new problems.
+[2]_ However, globals introduce two new problems.
 First, they risk making large applications unmaintainable.
 Second, they aren't thread safe.

 Flask aims to make it quick and easy to write a traditional web application.
 [1]_ So, while globals can make a large application hard to maintain, Flask